viamrobotics/docs/docs/components/power-sensor/_index.md

 **Returns:**

-- `float`: The measurement of the power, represented as a float number.
+- `float`: The measurement of the power, represented as a float.

 For more information, see the [Python SDK Docs](https://python.viam.dev/autoapi/viam/components/power_sensor/power_sensor/index.html#viam.components.power_sensor.power_sensor.PowerSensor.get_power).